ssideris/Data_Engineering_Concepts/MLOps/Building ML Pipelines using Kedro/README.md

 By following this tutorial, you have gained a solid understanding of the benefits of using Kedro, such as its modular and scalable approach, which promotes code reusability and collaboration.
 You have learned how to set up a Kedro project, define data pipelines, and leverage Kedro's extensive functionality for data engineering, model training, and evaluation as well as how to containerize the project and deploy it in production.

 As you continue your journey with Kedro, I encourage you to explore its vast ecosystem and discover additional features and plugins that can further enhance your pipeline development experience.
-I will try and keep the repo up to date by updating it with new kedro methods and best practises.
+I will try and keep the repo up to date by updating it with new kedro methods and best practices.